 - Morris Invest specializes in providing buy and hold properties such as single-family housing and multi-family duplexes.

-- We can provide investors with existing properties that have been fully renovated, or new construction properties built to your specifications.
+- We can provide investors with exceptional new construction properties.

 - Our new construction rental properties come with a full cost segregation analysis that can lower your overall tax burden.
 We created a detailed write up on what a cost segregation study is, how it works, and how much money it allows you to keep in your pocket.
 See our post on the topic: The Power of a New Construction Cost Segregation Study Can Save You Thousands.